portah/repeats/README.md

 # repeats

 Qt program reads standart input and looks for all repeats in a string longer then min and less then max.
+Output is the longest strike for the sequence.

 # compile
 ```